AmplifierCreative/website/src/pages/portfolio/2020-11-17-project-title.md

 ---
-templateKey: project-post
+templateKey: portfolio-post
 title: Project Title
 client: The Free Pizza Podcast
-date: 2020-11-10T02:16:14.029Z
+date: 2020-11-17T00:40:15.427Z
 blurb: The Free Pizza Podcast (along with the Daniel White Show) partnered with High Brew Coffee
-description: Test 2
+description: Test
 featuredpost: true
-clientlogo: /img/aa_audpop_stacked_color.png
+clientlogo: /img/fpp_podstack_color.png
-featuredimage: /img/placeholder-2.jpg
+featuredimage: /img/products-grid3.jpg
 tags:
-  - Design
+  - Social
-result: '100'
 whatWeDid: With extensive research into the High Brew Coffee brand, we first pinpointed the best differentiators to reference in the advertisement.
 Then, we created a positioning that ensured this information would resonate with the